VeraCologne/LearningBlog/content/posts/2019-03-04-design-principles.md

 ---
 layout: post
-title:  "The One With Design Principles"
+title:  "The One with Design Principles"
 date:   2019-03-04 18:13:47 +0100
 tags:
 - software design